ltw-webdev-2/curriculum/data-table.md

   - title: "Some more custom styles"
     before: |
-      Let’s open up our `main.css` and add a few custom styles to the table.
+      Let’s open up our `main.css` and add one more custom style to the table: “zebra striping”.
     code_lang: "css"
     code_file: "css/main.css"
     code: |